bryanmylee/bryanmylee.github.io/src/routes/projects/svelte.md

   </div>

   <div class="px-3 py-1 card leading-8">
-    The package returns an array of stores -- the first being a writable store and the rest being read-only.
+    The package returns an array of stores &mdash; the first being a writable store and the rest being read-only.
   </div>